 He also won first prize in the 2017 National Collegiate Book Collecting Contest for his submission “The Breath and Breadth of the Maine Woods.”
 He has received numerous honors during his academic career at Unity College including being awarded the Environmental Stewardship Award, the Unity Award, and the Creativity Award at Unity College student conferences.

-Alexander serves on the boards of directors for Unity Barn Raisers in Unity, Maine, Board President of the Unity Public Library, and as Secretary for Maine Woods Forever which is a statewide organization based in Oakland, Maine.
+Alexander serves on the boards of directors for Unity Barn Raisers in Unity, Maine, as Board President of the Unity Public Library, and as Secretary for Maine Woods Forever which is a statewide organization based in Oakland, Maine.
 He also served on the Maine Land Conservation Task Force, the Final Report of which can be found here.